carpentries/instructor-training/episodes/02-practice-learning.md

 "Diagnostic power" means that each of the wrong choices helps the instructor figure out precisely what misconceptions learners have adopted when they select that choice.

+Formative assessments are most powerful when:
+1. **all learners** are effectively assessed (not only the most vocal ones!)
+AND
-Formative assessments are most powerful when an **instructor responds to the results of the assessment**.
+2. an **instructor responds to the results of the assessment**

 An instructor may learn they need to change their pace or review a particular concept.
 Using formative assessment effectively to discover and address misconceptions is a teaching skill that you can develop with reflective practice.